 In the year that celebrates five decades of existence, Veneporte marks another important milestone in its journey: nothing less than a partnership with Faurecia, the world's largest exhaust system manufacturer.
 "It's a date that will leave a record in our history, having a very important meaning for us," says Abilio Cardoso.

-Located in Águeda, Veneporte currently employs approximately 170 collaborators and assumes itself as a supplier of reference in the automotive sector.
+Located in Águeda, Veneporte currently employs approximately 170 employees and assumes itself as a reference supplier in the automotive sector.
 Having as clients some large groups of automobile manufacturers, the objective of the company led by Abílio Cardoso is to put all his know-how into each produced piece, being the quality of the product one of its brand images, at the level of what is best done in the industry.
 No one, therefore, is better than the CEO of Veneporte himself to give us an interview.

 Veneporte celebrates its 50th anniversary this year.
 What is the balance of these five decades of activity linked to the manufacture of exhaust systems for automobile vehicles?